anseki/jquery-plainoverlay/README.md

 ```

 Initialize specified element. (preparation the overlay)
-The `show` method can initialize too.
+The `show` method too, can initialize.
 This is used to initialize without showing the overlay at voluntary time.
 You can specify `options` to every `show` method.
 But, if `options` of an element isn't changed, re-initializing it isn't needed.
 Then, you specify `options` to only first `show` method, or use this method for initializing it only once.
 If you don't customize [Options](#options) (using default all), this method isn't needed because `options` isn't specified to `show` method, and element is initialized at only first time.